 01.05 To verify that records maintenance and retention will support execution of the PSI/ISI program.

-01.06 To verify that proper training requirements for personnel.
+01.06 To verify that the licensee has established proper training requirements for personnel.

-01.07 To verify that reporting requirements and methods.
+01.07 To verify that the licensee has established reporting requirements and methods.

 01.08 To verify that the PSI/ISI program includes methods for requesting relief from or alternatives to the requirements.